-- Strong spatial correlation exists, with contamination occurring over broad areas as opposed to discrete locations. - Inputs fluctuate along the length of these areas, with several locations where concentrations rise then fall over a short distance. - Peak concentrations generally occur in the middle of the contaminated zone rather than in an upstream location, potentially indicative of a diffuse source such as via groundwater.
+- Strong spatial correlation exists with contamination occurring over broad areas as opposed to discrete locations. - Inputs fluctuate along the length of these areas, with several locations where concentrations rise then fall over a short distance. - Peak concentrations generally occur in the middle of the contaminated zone rather than in an upstream location, potentially indicative of a diffuse source such as via groundwater.
+If groundwater is the source of the elevated PCBs in biofilm, the source of the groundwater contamination could be either historical PCB release or delivery of PCBs to the aquifer via the use of drywells to capture stormwater.